Tower Bridge, London

 Top ten things to do near London Bridge

 London Bridge is one of my favourite parts of London to explore because it’s constantly evolving and reinventing itself.
-There’s something new and exciting to check out every time I visit, plus a lot of old favourites that I’ll never tire of.
-You’ll need more than a day to explore London Bridge because there’s so much to see.
+There’s something new and exciting to check out every time I visit, plus a lot of old favourites that I’ll never tire of and a heap of free things to do which is always a win.
+I love finding free things to do in London.
+You’ll need more than a day to explore the London Bridge area because there’s so much to see.
 Why not book into one of the hotels near the Shard and make a weekend of it.
 Let’s go explore…

 View London from The Shard